4.8

 Is there a guided tour available at the Colosseum?

-You can avail yourself of many options with guided tours when visiting the Colosseum.
+You can avail yourself of many options with guided tours of Colosseum when visiting the Colosseum.

 Featured Image: Mariusz Jurgielewicz / Getty Images